 Yousufzai’s rise to prominence began tragically when the Taliban shot her in a school bus for encouraging girls to go to school in Swat.
 After the assassination attempt, Malala was flown to England, where she recovered and continued her schooling.
 She received high-profile support for her campaign to ensure that all children worldwide be schooled.

 In 2013, Yousafzai addressed the UN, received the prestigious Sakharov Prize, and was nominated for the Nobel Peace Prize, which she co-received in 2014 at the age of 17, thereby becoming its youngest-ever recipient.
 She has been granted audiences with royalty and world leaders, and this along with her high-profile international exposure has led some in her native Pakistan to question whether she has overreached.
-Having competed her secondary education in the England, she is currently studying at Oxford University and has published her second book.
+She has just graduated from Oxford University and published her second book.